 A: Supply Chain Finance (sometimes called Reverse Factoring or Payables Finance) is a buyer-sponsored invoice early payment program, with funding provided by a third party, typically a bank or Fintech company.
-When the buyer’s supplier requests early payment of a confirmed invoice, the third-party funder makes payment on the requested date, less a discount.
+When the buyer’s supplier requests early payment of an approved invoice, the third-party funder makes payment on the requested date, less a discount.
 The funder is paid in full by the buyer on the invoice payment date.
 Supply Chain Finance gives buyers the ability to help fund their suppliers’ accounts receivable, without affecting the buyer’s working capital.

 Q: What is Digital Supply Chain Finance?